 - ½ teaspoon Baking Soda

 - 1 teaspoon Sugar

-- 1 teaspoon Salt
+- ¾ teaspoon Salt

-- Heat a flat non-stick pan or skillet or tawa.
-In the meanwhile, lightly roll out the dough to 1/4 inch thickness without applying too much force.
+- Divide the dough into lemon sized balls.
+Dust a ball of dough in flour.
+Lightly roll out the dough to ¼ inch thickness without applying too much force.
 Use a little dry flour if the dough is sticky.
 The shape doesn't matter.